abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/3-CSS-Layouts.md

 Auto-placement keywords like `auto-fill` and `auto-fit` can be used to create responsive grids that adapt to the size of the viewport and wrapping columns into new rows when needed.

 - They are used as a replacement for explicitly define **the size of the grid container and number of columns in the grid**, by trying to fit as many columns as possible in the available space.
-  - Here, we don't define the grid container size, but we define the size of the columns and the number of columns will be created based on the available space.
+  - Here, we don't define the grid container size (number of columns / rows), but we define the size of the columns and the number of columns will be created based on the available space.
 - Use them when you don't know the size of page or the number of items that will occupy the grid but you know the width of columns.
 - They can be used as the first argument in the `repeat()` function to create a responsive grid layout.

   ```css